Simulating Crown Shyness in Tree Canopies

 Voronoi Partitions

 Voronoi partitions divide a plane into regions of points closest to a given set of points.
-You start with a set of points, and then draw a shape around all the points closest to a particular point.
+Start with a set of points.
+Pick one.
+Draw a shape around the area nearer to that point than any other.
+Do that for every point.
+That’s a Voronoi partition.

 For another way to think of it, start with a set of predefined points.
 Imagine a ripple expands from each point, starting at the same time and moving at the same speed.
 All of the places that ripple gets to first are within that point’s Voronoi region.
 And all the places that ripples meet form the edges of those regions: